ParthGandhiNUS/tp/docs/UserGuide.md

 To be specific, this is referring to a city-state republic in South East Asia, that lies in the timezone GMT +8 in the Straits of Johor.
 Some may debate that our time zone is actually GMT+7.5 or GMT+7, but it was changed to facilitate business deals and decisions with other financial hubs in the region thanks to our capitalistic overlords.

+Do note that the subject field will allow numbers as well, since lessons such as Chinese1E and Chinese1H are legitimate class names, which could signify express and higher mother tongue respectively.
+As such, it is on the onus of the user to not use nonsensical names for the subjects, to ensure that the database is sensible.

 Last payment date must be within a range from 1970-01-01 to the day after the current date.
 This is a buffer to account for situations when storing dates, such as for audit reasons.

+The gender field and remarks section are optional, hence if the user presses `enter`, they would proceed with the next command or end the add student interface respectively.

 <div style="page-break-after: always;"></div>